rpicanco/ShopifyAdminAPICustomer/README.md

 ## About the Project

-This project was based on <a href="https://shopify.dev/api/admin/rest/reference/customers">Customer Admin API</a> from <a href="https://shopify.dev/api/admin">Shopify Admin API</a>.
+This project was based on <a href="https://shopify.dev/api/admin/rest/reference/customers">Customer API</a> from <a href="https://shopify.dev/api/admin">Shopify Admin API</a>.

 ## Strategic Design